-In 2018 alone, 11 million pregnancies in sub-Saharan Africa were exposed to malaria, resulting in high levels of maternal anaemia and 872,000 low-birthweight babies.1
+In 2020 alone, an estimated 11.6 million pregnancies in sub-Saharan Africa were exposed to malaria, resulting in 819,000 babies with low birthweight.1

 Malaria in pregnancy is associated with outcomes such as maternal anaemia, miscarriage, low birthweight (and subsequent impact on development) as well as mortality.2 In malaria-endemic countries in Africa, the WHO recommends sulfadoxine-pyrimethamine (SP) as preventive medicine to all women in their first or second trimester of pregnancy as part of antenatal care.3

 Low coverage of preventive medicine

 Despite increased mobilization from the global malaria community in recent years, only 32% of pregnant women had access to the recommended three doses of SP in 2020.4 This is partly due to the low availability of quality medicine.
 Another contributing factor is due to the acceptability of the intervention.
 Almost 30 years ago, SP was a recommended treatment for acute uncomplicated malaria, but drug resistance undermined its curative efficacy in the 1990s.
 Hence, the hesitation of some healthcare providers to use the medicine for preventive treatment during pregnancy, despite continued evidence and normative recommendations for its beneficial use in chemoprevention.

 Increasing access and securing supply